peterlecavalier/OOAD_project2-4/README.md

 yarn build
 ```

 Start a node server for api and webpages.
+The port is 3000 by default.
 ```bash
 yarn start
 ```